-If you have worked in film for any length of time, you have probably discovered that you must be prepared for anything, or should I say EVERYTHING.
-Unexpected problems in filmmaking occur, so staying one step ahead of potential issues is vital if you want a successful film career.
+If you have worked in film for any length of time, you know you must be prepared for anything, or should I say EVERYTHING, especially in today’s work climate.
+Unexpected problems in filmmaking occur, so staying one step ahead of potential issues is vital if you want a successful film career!

 What types of things go wrong during filming?